RayquazID/CTFStuff/sec-notes/README.md

 * [more Docker Cheatsheets](https://dockercheatsheet.painlessdocker.com/)
 * [more Docker Cheatsheets](https://github.com/wsargent/docker-cheat-sheet)

+##### How to install docker && docker-compose
+First you need to install the official docker CE linux package on your system (in my case Debian based way).
+There is a complete guide for most systems available here [Docker install Docs](https://docs.docker.com/install/linux/docker-ce/debian/#install-using-the-repository)

+asdasd
 ##### How to build an image
 ##### How to run and stop a container
 ##### How to check status